 The recipe avarages all fibre flat-field frames which are present in the input data set and the bias is removed from the averaged flat field lamp exposure.
 The resulting image is the master flat field frame.
 The master flat field frame is scanned from left to right for pixels exceeding an adjustable threshold (recipe parameter sloc-noise.
 Polynomial models of the fibre centroid and the fibre width are constructed using Chebyshev polynomials.
-The order of the polynomial models may be set using the parameter sloc-yorder for the model of the fibre centroid and sloc-worder for the model of the fibre setup specified on the setup found either in an already existing localisation solution, used as reference, or from the fibre setup specified on the command line, using the parameter fiber-splist or fiber-nspec.
+The order of the polynomial models may be set using the parameter sloc-yorder for the model of the fibre centroid and sloc-worder for the model of the fibre width.
+The detected spectra are identified with the fibres from the setup found either in an already existing localisation solution, used as reference, or from the fibre setup specified on the command line, using the parameters fiber-splist or fiber-nspec.